Gaza

 Home is more than just walls…it’s the people, the memories, and the hope we carry forward.

-As millions are forced to live with improper shelter and inadequate access to necessities, it is the hope of a brighter future which carries communities forward.
+As millions are forced to live in temporary shelters with inadequate access to necessities, it is the hope of a brighter future which carries communities forward.